forensicgenomics/mitoLeaf/docs/textfiles/documentation.md

 Initially, the tree is expanded to reveal all designated ‘Superhaplogroups’.

 - **Expand/Collapse Nodes:** Click on a node or its label to expand or collapse its descendants.
-- **Node On-click Effect toggle:** Select the desired On-click effect:
+- **Node On-click Effect:** Select the desired On-click effect:
   - **Expand Fully:** Clicking on a node will recursively expand/collapse all of its descendants.
   - **Expand:** The default effect of expanding only the direct descendants of a node.
   - **Node Info:** Clicking on a node will redirect you to the haplogroup info page of that node.
-- **Reset Tree button:** Reset the tree to its initial rendering.
+- **Reset Tree:** Reset the tree to its initial rendering.
 Equivalent to reloading the page.
-- **Expand Fully button:** Expands all nodes to show the entire tree.
+- **Expand Fully:** Expands all nodes to show the entire tree.
 Caution: this may take a while.
 - **Name search:** Use the search bar to search for Haplogroups by their name.
-Only currently expanded Nodes will be searched.
-The search is case sesitive.
+The search is case sensitive.
 All matches will be highlighted, and the tree will be centered to show the best match.
 Use the Prev/Next buttons to navigate through the remaining matches and center them.
 The number of matches will also be displayed next to the search bar.
+  - **In all:** Per default, only currently expanded Nodes will be searched.
+  Toggle this switch to search in all Nodes, not just the expanded ones.
+This will cause the Tree to be re-rendered, in order to display all matched nodes.
 - **Download svg:** Click the button to download the current tree visualization as a .svg.
 Customize what is shown beforehand and then download your custom tree visualization.

 <br>